 Our approach to climate change

-Climate change is accelerating and has become the greatest and most urgent challenge of our generation.
+Climate change is the greatest and most urgent challenge of our generation.
 As a bank, we have both a responsibility and the ability to create financial solutions that accelerate the transition.
 We have committed to the Paris Agreement by the signing of the UNEP FI Principles for Responsible Banking, and one of the founding signatories of the Net-Zero Banking Alliance and the Net Zero Asset Managers initiative.

 We aim to contribute to a more sustainable society by supporting our customers and portfolio companies in meeting their climate-related goals and we have an important role to play in channelling the vast investments required to make the transition happen.
 We do this by incorporating environmental and climate considerations into strategic planning, business development, risk management, in credit assessments and customer selection processes.